 Emergency contraceptive pills:

-Can be used by women of any age, including adolescents
+- Can be used by women of any age, including adolescent

 - Do not cause abortion

 - Do not cause birth defects if pregnancy occurs